l33tdaima/l33tdaima/p266e/README.md

 What are the letters in the string?
 Any

 ### Intuitive Approach
-For n letters, there is n!0! ways and check each possibility.
+For n letters, there is n! ways and check each possibility.

 ### Optimal Approach
 To know if a string can form a palindrome, we just need to count to have one letter with odd occurence and the rest with even occurence.